 This is a fairly well-known manufacturer of pool filter sand, so it’s one you’re likely to come across early in your search for the best sand for a pool filter.

-It’s natural and chemical-free, so you don’t have to worry about it adding any impurities to your filter.
+It’s natural and chemical-free, so you don’t have to worry about adding any impurities to your filter.
 It’s also #20 silica sand, which is the ideal grain size for pool filters.
 It backwashes easily, making this essential cleaning procedure easier than it is with some brands.

 Pros